Traxx Price Reaches $0.0045 (TRAXX)

 Buying and Selling Traxx

-It is usually not possible to buy alternative cryptocurrencies such as Traxx directly using U.S. dollars.
-Investors seeking to trade Traxx should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Traxx using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Traxx directly using U.S. dollars.
+Investors seeking to acquire Traxx should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Traxx using one of the exchanges listed above.

 Receive News & Updates for Traxx Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Traxx and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.